 - Learn the advantages and disadvantages of various types of HVAC systems.

 - Learn about chilled water and hot water piping and pumping design.

 - Learn the advantages and disadvantages of HVAC chillers.

 - Lead the process of HVAC system design.

-Students should have a desire to learn concepts in heating, ventilating, and air conditioning (HVAC).
-Two years HVAC-related experience or associate degree in an engineering field preferred, but not required.
+Prerequisite: Students should have a desire to learn concepts in heating, ventilating, and air conditioning (HVAC).

 Next Step: Upon completion of this course, consider taking other courses in the HVAC Systems Design and Control certificate program.

 Contact: For more information about this course, please email firstname.lastname@example.org

 Credit: 3.00 unit(s)

 Related Certificate Programs: Facilities Management, HVAC Systems Design and Control